PhiFEM/phiFEM/README.md

 ## License

-`PhiFEM/Poisson-Dirichlet-fenicsx` is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+`phiFEM` is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with `PhiFEM/Poisson-Dirichlet-fenicsx`.
+You should have received a copy of the GNU Lesser General Public License along with `phiFEM`.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Authors (alphabetical)

 Raphaël Bulle ([https://rbulle.io](https://rbulle.github.io/))
 Michel Duprez ([https://michelduprez.fr/](https://michelduprez.fr/))
 Killian Vuillemot